This chapter provides techniques for evaluating and quantifying an organization's maturity in enterprise architecture.

 CMMI is being adopted worldwide.

-This section has sought to introduce into the TOGAF standard the topic of CMM-based methods and techniques for use in relation to Enterprise Architecture.
+This section has sought to introduce into TOGAF the topic of capability maturity model-based methods and techniques, as a widely used industry standard that is mature enough to consider for use in relation to enterprise architecture.